dapanda1/weirdhouse/README.md

 --Use one of each of the soups from the primordial soup kitchen: https://kol.coldfront.net/thekolwiki/index.php/The_Primordial_Soup_Kitchen

 ---They give weight and extra abilities to the familiar.
-You want to hit a minimum weight of 60 to get a 90% block rate from the fam.
+You want to hit a minimum weight of 60 to get a 90% block rate from the fam. (getting there without buffs saves you a lot of MP)

 ---
 Recommendations on Gear: (Everything in this section should be able to be earned or purchased through the mall, without buying an Iotm)